htim327/QuantumGravity/docs/source/PreliminaryMotiviations.rst

 Preliminary Motivations for 'Quantum Gravity' Research
 ======================================================

 This documentation presents, as the title says, the preliminary motivations for this research on quantum gravity.
 This code allows for the storage of a set of single qubits in a vector that is much more compressed than it otherwise would be.
-This works by having a series of control qubits and a single target qubit that store the information of these single qubits.
-If there is a single control qubit, then the total wave function can store the information of two single qubits according to:
+This works by having a series of control qubits and a single target qubit store the information of these single qubits.
+If there is a single control qubit, then the total wave function that can store the information of two single qubits becomes:

 :math:`$$\Psi_{\mathrm{tot}}^T = [1\ 0]\otimes [a\ b] + [0\ 1]\otimes [c\ d] = [a\ b\ c\ d]$$`